Jack Kimmel International Grant Program

 Reporting Requirements and Funds Distribution

-Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form along with additional required documents, the first installment (60% of the award amount) will be sent to the recipient.
-An interim progress report is due to the TREE Fund midway through the project, after which the second installment (40% of the award amount) will be sent minus $800.
-A final report is due to the TREE Fund within 15 days of the project completion date identified in the application.
-Upon review and approval of the final report, the final payment of $800 will be sent.
+Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form and additional required documents, the full amount of the award less $800 will be sent to the recipient.
+This $800 retention will be held until final and successful completion of all required documentation, including a fair and complete financial statement reflecting the original budget submitted and the actual expenditures.
+This final report is due to the TREE Fund within 15 days of the project completion date identified in the application.

 Grant Management System provided by WizeHive.